gogs/gogs/README.md

 - Supports MySQL, PostgreSQL and SQLite3.
 - Social account login(GitHub, Google, QQ, Weibo)

+## System Requirements

+- A cheap Raspberry Pi is powerful enough to match the minimal requirement.
+- 4 CPU Cores and 1GB RAM would be the baseline for teamwork.

 ## Installation

 Make sure you install [Prerequirements](https://github.com/gogits/gogs/wiki/Prerequirements) first.